 Actions taken to date

 Since the November 2016 event, the department has worked closely with a wide range of stakeholders to develop and implement a comprehensive Thunderstorm Asthma Program to minimise the impact that any future epidemic thunderstorm asthma events may have on the community and the Victorian health system.
-To date the department has:
+The department has:

 - implemented a public health campaign and education programs for the Victorian community and health professionals